Joseph Acosta, M.A.

-I began working in the mental health field in 1988 when I started teaching independent living skills at a community mental health center in Seattle.
-After settling into the job, I realized how much I enjoyed working in mental health.
-I have worked as a Case Manager, Mental Health Counselor, Mental Health Specialist, Mental Health Therapist, Staff Therapist, Team Lead and Clinical Director.
+I began working in the mental health field when I started teaching independent living skills at a community mental health center.
+After settling into the job, I realized how much I liked it!
+Since then, I have worked as a Case Manager, Mental Health Counselor, Mental Health Specialist, Mental Health Therapist, Staff Therapist, Team Lead and Clinical Director.

-After 15 years in community mental health, I moved to full-time private practice in 2003.
+After my work in community mental health, I moved to full-time private practice.
 I have been interested in how we divert ourselves away from intense feelings, uncomfortable thoughts and difficult relational interactions.
 For several years now, I have been studying the nuances of emotional and relational skill development.

-I am acutely aware of the multiple aspects of communication: facial gestures, volume of voice, tone of voice, language, words, posture, thinking patterns, etc. I like to develop understandings of these processes when I work with individuals and couples by formulating hypotheses of what I think might be going on.
+I am acutely aware of the multiple aspects of communication: facial gestures, tone of voice, language, types of words, posture, psychological presence, thinking patterns, etc. I like to develop understandings of these processes when I work with individuals and groups by formulating hypotheses of what I think might be going on.
 When we discuss these ideas, we can begin to pinpoint the emotional, relational and psychological issues we are addressing.

 Certificate of Modern Group Leadership